cscart/docs/en/cscart_addons/addons/order_improvements/index.rst

 Sending an attachment by email
 ==============================

-    The Order Improvements add-on also allows you to send attachments and invoices to customers by email automatically when the order status is changed to a specific one.
+    The Advanced Orders add-on also allows you to send attachments and invoices to customers by email automatically when the order status is changed to a specific one.

     First, navigate to **Administration - Order statuses** and select a desired status.